Arapaima gigas: Conservation

-The species has in the past been heavily impacted by overfishing, exacerbated by their easily exploited habit of surfacing regularly for air-gulping.
-The IUCN is currently not assigning a conservation status to A. gigas due to a lack of detailed information about population developments.
 Arapaima fishing was banned outright in Brazil from 1996 to 1999, due to declining populations; since then, both subsistence and commercial fishing have been permitted in specially designated areas, and a sophisticated sustainable management strategy has led to massive recovery of stocks, from 2,500 in 1999 to over 170,000 in 2017.
+However, there are still large markets of illegal arapaima fishing in the lower Amazon, with about 77% of its harvest coming from unlawful practices.
+Furthermore, local community-based initiatives have been established to protect waterways for natural reproduction and reestablishment of populations.